typeof(numVec)

 When we type any one of them into the console, it evaluates to a particular value.
 In the examples above, the value was always a vector.

-Expressions like 13 < 20 that evaluate to a logical vector are often called Boolean expressions.1
+that evaluate to a logical vector are often called Boolean expressions.1

 Let’s look further into Boolean expressions.
 Define the following two vectors:

-Now let’s evaluate the expression a < b:
+Now let’s evaluate the expression a < b

-a < b
+< b a

 [1] FALSE TRUE FALSE